ibex-team/ibex-lib/newdoc/interval.rst

    :end-before: itv-compl-vec-O

-The set difference works exactly the same way except that the function takes as first argument another set y.
+The set difference works exactly the same way except that the function takes as first argument another set [y].

 Example with intervals: